dekoza/mtgpl/docs/_sources/STX.rst.txt

    −7: Exile up to five target permanents.
 For each permanent exiled this way, its controller creates a 4/4 blue and red Elemental creature token.

+:mtgtip:`A-Rowan, Scholar of Sparks<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/6168bf9a-8a2e-46a5-ba87-7f88a4edc526.jpg?1657065501|https://scryfall.com/card/stx/A-156/a-rowan-scholar-of-sparks-a-will-scholar-of-frost?utm_source=api>`
+   Instant and sorcery spells you cast cost |mana_1| less to cast.

+   +1: Rowan, Scholar of Sparks deals 1 damage to each opponent.
+If you've drawn three or more cards this turn, she deals 3 damage to each opponent instead.

+   −5: You get an emblem with "Whenever you cast an instant or sorcery spell, you may pay |mana_2|.
+If you do, copy that spell.
+You may choose new targets for the copy."

+:mtgtip:`A-Will, Scholar of Frost<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/6/1/6168bf9a-8a2e-46a5-ba87-7f88a4edc526.jpg?1657065501|https://scryfall.com/card/stx/A-156/a-rowan-scholar-of-sparks-a-will-scholar-of-frost?utm_source=api>`
+   Instant and sorcery spells you cast cost |mana_1| less to cast.

+   +1: Up to one target creature has base power and toughness 0/2 until your next turn.

+   −3: Draw two cards.

+   −8: Exile up to five target permanents.
+For each permanent exiled this way, its controller creates a 4/4 blue and red Elemental creature token.

 :mtgtip:`Selfless Glyphweaver<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/9/8982ff88-8595-4363-8cde-6e87fb57a2d8.jpg?1634060533|https://scryfall.com/card/stx/157/selfless-glyphweaver-deadly-vanity?utm_source=api>`
    Exile Selfless Glyphweaver: Creatures you control gain indestructible until end of turn.